-Last year, California passed the California Consumer Privacy Act (CCPA) which will come in to force on 1st January 2020.
-This act establishes requirements for the protection of personal data of California residents which will affect US and global companies.
+The California Consumer Privacy Act (CCPA) which come in to force on 1st January 2020, establishes requirements for the protection of personal data of California residents which will affect US and global companies.

 The CCPA does not only impose restrictions on data trading business models, widely spread across the US, it also requires companies to achieve a compliance standard similar to the General Data Protection Regulation (GDPR) in the EU.
 Especially in relation to transparency requirements, individuals’ rights and contractual frameworks.